Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-05-25

 I incorporated gravity into ball's movement, which will not be used yet.
 I added a swingSpeed and mass to Flipper (still need to add acceleration).
 I tried to display Flippers based on what angle they are at, but as of now it does not work with the built-in rotate and translate methods with a rect.
 I added new constructors to Stopper so that the subclasses can be more flexible.

+### 2023-05-26

+I continued to try to rotate a flipper around its center, but I was only able to rotate it around the origin.